 Pharmaceutical companies aren't immune to this requirement.
 This is why they run advertisements online, on the radio, on billboards, and on television.
 Yet, it's not only individuals with conditions and diseases that they need to expose their product to.

 Pharmaceutical companies also need to convince doctors that their drugs work and could be beneficial to patients.
 It's for this reason that pharmaceutical representatives are sent out into the field, to speak with healthcare officials, and showcase the newest drug developments.

-Tis the season for getting into awkward conversations with people you probably haven't seen since the last holiday gathering.
-And while it's difficult to predict the array of questions you'll be asked, one you're certain to hear a few times is, "So, what is it that you do again?"
+You can say it's the season for getting into awkward conversations with people you probably haven't seen since the last holiday gathering.
+While it's difficult to predict the array of questions you'll be asked, one question you're certain to hear a few times is, "So, what is it that you do again?"

-The pharma industry is undergoing a transformation that is largely being driven by innovation.
+The pharma industry is undergoing a transformation that's largely being driven by innovation.
 Innovation not just in products, but also in the way business is conducted, resources are mobilized, and the benefits that the end user experiences.

 Anupam Nandwana | January 5, 2018